-For two, it comes across as unconfident and almost conniving in a way.
+For two, it comes across as unconfident and almost conniving.
 It comes off in a way where the other person wants something from you but is too scared to just come out and tell you what they want.

-So not only do they come across as weak, but they also come across as pathetic and timid.
+So not only do they come across as if they want to take something from you, but they also come across as pathetic and weak.

 How to Get a Deep Voice: Project Your Voice to Be Heard